go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

 5. Restart PostgreSQL to apply configurations above.

-6. On Gitea instance, place following credentials under home directory of user which run Gitea (ex. `git`):
+6. On the server running the Gitea instance, place the following credentials under the home directory of the user who runs Gitea (e.g. `git`):

     -  `~/.postgresql/postgresql.crt`: Database client certificate
     -  `~/.postgresql/postgresql.key`: Database client private key
     -  `~/.postgresql/root.crt`: CA certificate chain to validate server certificate

-    Note: Those file names above are hardcoded on PostgreSQL, and it is not possible to alter those.
+    Note: Those file names above are hardcoded in PostgreSQL and it is not possible to change them.

-7. Adjust credentials ownership and permission as required:
+7. Adjust credentials, ownership and permission as required:

     ```
     chown git:git ~/.postgresql/postgresql.crt ~/.postgresql/postgresql.key ~/.postgresql/root.crt
     chown 0600 ~/.postgresql/postgresql.crt ~/.postgresql/postgresql.key ~/.postgresql/root.crt
     ```

-8. Test connection to the database:
+8. Test the connection to the database:

     ```
     psql "postgres://gitea@example.db/giteadb?sslmode=verify-full"
     ```

-    You should be prompted to enter password for the database user, and connected to the database.
+    You should be prompted to enter password for the database user, and then be connected to the database.

 ### MySQL

-While MySQL driver used by Gitea also supports two-way TLS, its current usage on Gitea only work for one-way TLS.
+While the MySQL driver used by Gitea also supports two-way TLS, Gitea currently supports only one-way TLS.
 See issue #10828 for details.

-In one-way TLS, database client verifies certificate sent from server during connection handshake, and the server assumes that the client connected is legitimate, since client verification doesn't take place.
+In one-way TLS, the database client verifies the certificate sent from server during the connection handshake, and the server assumes that the connected client is legitimate, since client certificate verification doesn't take place.

-1. On database instance, place following credentials:
+1. On the database instance, place the following credentials:

     -  `/path/to/mysql.crt`: Database instance certificate
     -  `/path/to/mysql.key`: Database instance key